Compassionate release: U.S. cases

 In 2013, Herman Wallace was released from Angola Prison to spend the rest of his remaining life in a personal care home.
-A few days later, he passed away.
+A few days later, he died.

 Lynne Stewart, a criminal defence attorney was convicted of passing messages from imprisoned terrorist Omar Abdel-Rahman (the "Blind Sheikh") to his followers in al-Jama'a al-Islamiyya.
 Judge John Koeltl sentenced Stewart to ten years in prison, but on December 31, 2013, Koeltl ordered Stewart released from federal prison due to her terminal breast cancer.
 Koeltl cited the incurable nature of Stewart's disease and the "relatively limited risk" of recidivism and danger to the community upon release.
 At 74 years old, she was released from the Federal Medical Center Carswell in Texas where she had served over four years of her sentence.
 Stewart died in March 2017.